PROSTATE CANCER

 RISK FACTORS FOR PROSTATE CANCER

-Although the exact cause of is unknown, there are risk factors that increase the chances of developing the disease, such as:
+Although the exact cause is unknown, there are risks of prostate cancer that increase the chances of developing the disease, such as:

 AGE